A meteorite, weighing about 6 kilograms, of the type known

 outside Alais, France, at 5:30 pm on Mar.
 15, 1806.
 It became the first

-object from space in which organic chemicals were unequivically identified.
+object from space in which organic chemicals were unequivocally identified.

 This conclusion came following an examination of the Alais meteorite, years

 his published analysis of 1834, Berzelius claimed that, in addition to clay minerals, the meteorite contained complex carbon compounds which he had

 distilled from a specimen extracted with water.
 His announcement ushered

 in the study of organic substances that have originated beyond the Earth.

 |The Alais meteorite

 © Muséum National d¹Histoire Naturelle (France)

 • organic matter in